JSBmanD/docs/pages/organic-search/spotlight.md

             }
         }];
         ```
-!!! note
+[block:callout]
+{
+  "type": "info",
+  "title": "Content Indexing",
-    Content would be indexed using NSUserActivity if contentIndexMode of BranchUniversalObject is Public, otherwise it would be indexed using CSSearchableIndex
+  "body": "Content would be indexed using `NSUserActivity` if `contentIndexMode` of BranchUniversalObject is Public; otherwise it would be indexed using `CSSearchableIndex`."
+}
+[/block]

 - Index batch of Branch Universal Objects on Spotlight using CSSearchableIndex